 Following a term as dean of the Albany Medical College, Dr. Gary went on to become executive vice president of the Uniformed Services University of the Health Sciences and dean of its F. Edward Herbert School of Medicine.
 During her term as a Robert Wood Johnson Health Policy Fellow, Dr. Gary worked with Congress to influence national health-care policy.
 Additional national appointments have included service on the Council of Deans of the Association of American Medical Colleges, board membership in the National Board of Medical Examiners and governing council service in the American Medical Association.
 In 2000, Dr. Gary was the founding chair of the Foundation for Advancement of International Medical Education and Research (FAIMER).

-Internationally, along with heading both ECFMG and FAIMER, Dr. Gary has worked with the World Federation for Medical Education on its task force on defining international standards in basic medical education.
-Dr. Gary continues her work in promoting excellence in international medical education in her present position of president emerita and special assistant to the president of ECFMG.
+Internationally, along with heading both ECFMG and FAIMER, Dr. Gary worked with the World Federation for Medical Education on its task force on defining international standards in basic medical education.
+Dr. Gary continued her work in promoting excellence in international medical education in her position of president emerita and special assistant to the president of ECFMG.

-She currently also serves as professor of medicine and dean emerita at the F. Edward Herbert School of Medicine and clinical professor of medicine at George Washington University School of Medicine and Health Sciences.
-A master in the American College of Physicians and member of Alpha Omega Alpha, Dr. Gary has authored numerous publications on nephrology, public health policy, and medical education.
-She has served on the editorial board of Academic Medicine for the past twelve years and is currently a reviewer for the Annals of Internal Medicine.
+She served as professor of medicine and dean emerita at the F. Edward Herbert School of Medicine and clinical professor of medicine at George Washington University School of Medicine and Health Sciences.
+A master in the American College of Physicians and member of Alpha Omega Alpha, Dr. Gary authored numerous publications on nephrology, public health policy, and medical education.
+She also served on the editorial board of Academic Medicine and as a reviewer for the Annals of Internal Medicine.